TheHerno/stori-project/README.md

 It processes the files from ./files/ directory with the given ID when a request is made to localhost:9009/v1/client/client-movements/:id

+Transactions in the file MUST be in cronological order.
+Also the ID can't be repeated, thus one file can only be processed once.

 Currently only works with id=1 and id=2 because there's no logic for creating new users and there are only these two.

 Image of the email received by the user: